 - In Linux, the command used for the creation of hard link is “ln“.
 As against, the command used for a soft link is “ln -s“.

-- Hard link has same inode number unlike soft link, where target file and its soft link have different inode number.
+- Hard link has same inode number dissimilar to soft link, where target file and its soft link have distinct inode number.

-- Hard links are limited to its own partitions, but soft links can cross file system boundaries.
+- Hard links are restricted to its own partitions, but soft links can cover different file systems.

 - Relative path and absolute path both are allowed in soft links.
 On the contrary, the relative path is not allowed in a hard link.

 A hard link doesn’t requires extra space and mat resolve faster, but the changes applied to a hard link reflect in the original file.
 On the other hand, Soft link needs extra space but any change in the soft link doesn’t impact the original file.
 Soft links are allowed to directories unlike to Hard link.